hammad0316/LiftingAppv1/README.md

 This README contains the versions best compatible and steps that are necessary to get the application up and running.

+Application is implemented using Ruby on Rails as an API for the backend, and create-react-app for the frontend.

 Versions:

     - Ruby: 2.4.1